landnthrn/Goat-OBS-Settings-by-landn.thrn/README.md

-## Experience the best OBS settings optimized for fullest quality settings
+## Experience the Best OBS Settings Optimized for Fullest Quality Settings

-Records in .mkv incase a crash happens while you're recording then it'll save the recording up to the crash point (use OBS' Remux feature to encode over to mp4 after)
+Records in .mkv incase a crash happens while you're recording then it'll save the recording up to the crash point
+*(use OBS' Remux feature to encode over to .mp4 after)*

-Recordings are high in storage consumption cause its the BEST recording settings, suggest using Handbrake to compress file sizes when you need to
+Recordings are high in storage consumption cause its the BEST recording settings
+Suggest using [Handbrake](https://handbrake.fr) if you ever want to compress file sizes

-Also includes a Scene Collection
+Also includes a collection of Scenes

 ---

 ### How to import OBS Settings
-~ Click the Profile tab at the top of OBS
+- Click the Profile tab at the top of OBS
-~ Select import
+- Select import
-~ Import the file
+- Import the file

 ---

 ### How to import Scene Collection
-~ Click the Scene Collection tab at the top of OBS
+- Click the Scene Collection tab at the top of OBS
-~ Select import
+- Select import
-~ Import the file
+- Import the file

 ---